How to Filter and Select Data using 'tsv-filter' (with examples)

 Explanation:

-• path/to/tsv_file: The path to the TSV file to be filtered.
+• path/to/tsv_file: The path to your TSV file, which contains the data to be processed.

 Code: